 Nurse Educators earn an average salary of $69,130 and expect employment to grow 24% through 2026.

 As a nurse educator, you fill a valuable role in reducing the nursing shortage — teaching nursing excellence to others and preparing them the next generation of nurses for advanced roles.

-The Educator curriculum requires 180 hours of practicum experience working with qualified nurse educators.
+The Education curriculum requires 180 hours of practicum experience working with qualified nurse educators.

 Nurse Educator Certification: The program prepares you for Certification for Nurse Educators (CNE) through the National League for Nursing (NLN).

-Learn critical skills in the online MS in Nursing program.
+Learn critical skills in the online Nursing Master's programs.

-Nurses are empowered to create a dynamic career with advanced knowledge and new skills practiced in the online nursing master’s program at Utica College.
+Nurses are empowered to create a dynamic career with advanced knowledge and new skills practiced in the online nursing master’s programs at Utica College.

 - :: Analyze, design, implement, and evaluate nursing care.

 - :: Execute leadership when you initiate, maintain, and demonstrate skills in care coordination, delegation, and conflict resolution strategies.

 - :: Promote safe, high-quality care through your ability to monitor, analyze, and prioritize outcomes that need to be improved for individuals, families, communities and clinical populations.